taikoxyz/taiko-mono/packages/website/CONTRIBUTING.md

 In general, you should follow the [NatSpec format](https://docs.soliditylang.org/en/v0.8.16/natspec-format.html) for documentating smart contract source code.
 Please adhere to a few additional standards:

-- Use `/** */` over `///` for multiline NatSpec comments
+- Use `/** */` over `///` for multiline NatSpec comments, to save column space
-- Omit the usage of `@notice`, this should be automatically picked up so it will save space and improve readability
+- Omit the usage of `@notice`, this will be automatically picked up so it will save column space and improve readability
 - Take advantage of inheritance for docs (such as documenting the interface), if you need to specify inherited docs use `@inheritdoc`

 ### Sources